osteoner/NUGGET/README.md

 ## 🛠️ 3.
 Setup and Dependencies

 ### Prerequisites
-All dependencies required to run the Nugget architecture are listed in `requirements.txt`.
+All dependencies required to run the NUGGET architecture are listed in `requirements.txt`.

 ```bash
 # Create a virtual environment (recommended)